phkaeser/wlmaker/doc/ROADMAP.md

 ## Plan for 0.2

-* Issues to fix:
+* [done] Issues to fix:
   * [done] Fix out-of-sync display of server-side decoration and window content when resizing.
   * [done] Fix assertion crash when mouse is pressed, then moved to another toplevel, then released.
   * [done] Hide window border when not having server-side decoration.
   * [done] Fix issue with Chrome: Enabling "Use system title and boders" will pick a slightly small decoration.
   * [done] Fix resize issue with Chrome & Firefox: The content size and actual window size can differ, which led to jumpy resizes as get_size and request_size operations did not base on the same.
-  * Fix issue on resizing: When moving the mouse too quickly, focus is lost and the resizing stops.
+  * [not reproducible] Fix issue on resizing: When moving the mouse too quickly, focus is lost and the resizing stops.
-  * Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.

 * [done] Experimental support for Dock Apps
   * [done] Experimental wayland protocol for Apps to declare icon surfaces.